MDTv2 · In Stock · Ships from Germany

 MDTv2 is a Raspberry Pi HAT that talks to vintage B&O MasterLink and DataLink systems via a built-in MCU bridge that exposes them as plain serial messages your software can read and write directly.
 AirPlay, Spotify, your own scripts: it all just works.
 Original remotes keep working.

-Status · Pre-Order · Ships May 24-bit Audio Onboard MCU · Serial Bridge Plug & Play Designed & Built in DE
+Status · In Stock 24-bit Audio Onboard MCU · Serial Bridge Plug & Play Designed & Built in DE

 MDT—v2